JoostMSoftware/EveryRandomEnchantment/README.md

 ## Suggested mods
 [EnchantmentDescriptions](https://www.curseforge.com/minecraft/mc-mods/enchantment-descriptions) - for the fun enchantment descriptions.

+## Modpack permission
+yes you can use this mod with your modpack, go ahead and play! :3

 ## License
 This mod is available under the MIT license.
 Please check the [LICENSE](https://github.com/JoostMSoftware/EveryRandomEnchantment/blob/1.19/LICENSE) file for more info!